Faraday (company)

-Faraday is a Florham Park, New Jersey company that specializes in fire protection systems.
+Faraday was a Florham Park, New Jersey company that specialized in fire protection systems.

 History

 Faraday was founded in 1875 in Brooklyn, New York.
 In the early 1900s, the company was owned by Stanley & Patterson, an electrical supplies conglomerate.
 Around this time, Faraday began producing notification appliances, such as bells, horns, buzzers, etc. They also rebranded coded fire alarm stations from Holtzer-Cabot.
 From the 1930s to the 1960s, Faraday was known as "Sperti-Faraday", and the company moved to Adrian, Michigan.
 From the late 1960s up until present, many companies rebranded Faraday's popular line of notification appliances, including Simplex, Standard Electric Time Company, Pyrotronics, Gamewell, FCI, and more.
 In 1978, Faraday bought out Standard Electric Time, and around the same time, moved its location to Tecumseh, Michigan.
 In 1977, Faraday bought out S.H.
 Couch, and continued to manufacture the iconic F1G "Chevron" pull station, originally designed by Couch in the 1950s.
 Siemens currently manufactures the "Chevron" pull station as an addressable version.